tvhdev/er-save-watcher/README.md

 # .sl2 Save Watcher

-A little Windows tool that watches your Elden Ring, Dark Souls Remastered, Dark Souls III, or Dark Souls II: Scholar of the First Sin save file while you play, and after you die, automatically restores your last good checkpoint — all without you having to manually copy files around.
+A little Windows tool that watches your Elden Ring, Dark Souls Remastered, Dark Souls III, or Dark Souls II: Scholar of the First Sin save file while you play, and after you die, automatically restores your last good checkpoint with acoustic notification.
+This way you continue where you died and you save a lot of time because you don't need to run to the place you died to pickup your runes!

 ## Supported games